codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 }
 ```

 Some of the lambdas could be replaced with method references but I left them as they are to bear the closest resemblance to the original code.
 There are other possibilities for further refactoring too.
 But notice how it reads clearly now as a sequence of chained operations.
 This is possible because the original was a indeed chain of composable functions: the return value from each function was passed as the sole argument to the next.
-The use of higher-order functions has allowed us to encapsulate the logic pertaining to validation errors inside the `MaybeInvalid` subtypes.
-In the library service there are several endpoints with requirements similar to this and `MaybeInvalid` can be used to simplify all of them.
+The use of higher-order functions has allowed us to encapsulate the logic pertaining to validation errors inside the `MaybeValid` subtypes.
+In the library service there are several endpoints with requirements similar to this and the `MaybeValid` class could be used to simplify all of them.

-### So about the monad...?
+### So what about the monad...?

 I mentioned the dread word “monad” earlier, and you've probably guessed that `MaybeValid` is one, otherwise I wouldn’t have brought it up.
 So what _is_ a monad exactly?
-You may possibly have heard the word in the context of a “monadic function”: this is a completely different usage.
-It means a function with one argument; (a function with two arguments is dyadic, and one with three arguments is triadic, etc.) this usage originated in APL and it has nothing to do with what we're talking about here.
+You may possibly have heard the word in the context of a “monadic function” - this is a completely different usage.
+It means a function with one argument (a function with two arguments is dyadic, and one with three arguments is triadic, etc.); this usage originated in APL and it has nothing to do with what we're talking about here.
 The monad we are talking about here is a design pattern.

 Doubtless you are already familiar with design patterns.
 The ones you already know, like Strategy, Command, Visitor etc. are all object-oriented design patterns.
 Monad is a functional design pattern.
-The monad pattern defines what it means to chain operations together, enabling the programmer to build pipelines that process data in a series of steps, just like we have above:
+The Monad pattern defines what it means to chain operations together, enabling the programmer to build pipelines that process data in a series of steps, just like we have above:

 1. Retrieve the ISBN number from the request (may be invalid, i.e. wrong format).
 1. Look up the book by its ISBN number (may be invalid, i.e. not found).